Monsters vs Virus

 From there, I developed character profiles that fit the game’s worldbuilding, reinforced its theme, and helped present learning objectives in an engaging way rather than an instructional one.

-I then developed each character’s personality, goals, and quirks, creating individual character sheets to ensure they felt distinct and believable.
+Once the contstraints were decided, I developed each character’s personality, goals, and quirks, creating individual character sheets to ensure they felt distinct and believable.

 This process also included the creation of the narrator character, who serves as the leader of the camp and functions as an in-game tutorial.
 Particular attention was given to establishing a voice that aligned with the game’s tone and supported player guidance without feeling intrusive.